scvin2/POG-Estimator_V1/README.md

 # POG-Estimator_V1
 This repository contains a deep learning framework for estimating point of gaze on a public display screen by utilizing a RGBD camera.
-Only Azure Kinect sensor is supported by this version of the project.
+In this version of the project only Azure Kinect sensor.

 ## Description